Doonesbury by Garry Trudeau for September 06, 2015

 37. Missing large

-lizzy54 about 9 years ago
+lizzy54 over 9 years ago

 @qodex You’re teaching a 3-credit class in about 100 hours, including class time, prep, grading, etc?
 Either you are extraordinarily gifted, or you are doing a very poor job.
 When do you find time to read and analyze the textbook and supplemental materials, develop assignments and exams, outline your lectures and prepare visual aids, grade with meaningful feedback and hold office hours?